dewanshikarnawat/leetcode-daily/README.md

 │   └── 2196.
 Create Binary Tree From Descriptions.cpp
 ├── Segment Tree/
 │   └── 3161_Block_Placement_Queries.cpp
+│   └── 2213.
+Longest Substring of One Repeating Character
 ├── Linked List/
 │   └── 2130.
 Maximum Twin Sum of a Linked List.cpp
 │   └── 2095.
 Delete the Middle Node of a Linked List.cpp